mcbookshelf/bookshelf/docs/modules/raycast.md

 **`#bs.raycast:help`**

-Cast rays and detect collisions with blocks or entities.
+Cast rays to detect block and entity hits, with voxel-accurate collisions.

 ```{pull-quote}
 "Reality only reveals itself when it is illuminated by a ray of poetry."